modelflat/zbl/README.md

 [![PyPI version](https://badge.fury.io/py/zbl.svg)](https://badge.fury.io/py/zbl)

 `zbl` is a Rust and Python library for screen/window capturing.
-It provides a simplified interface to `Windows.Graphics.Capture` API with a focus on simplifying integrating computer vision applications for Windows Desktop apps.
+It provides an interface to `Windows.Graphics.Capture` API with a focus on simplifying integrating computer vision applications for Windows Desktop apps.

 **This library is in early development stage**.
 This means that it's only verified to work for a 'happy path'